MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-81-support.md

 For example, when security updates are released on Tuesday March 14, 2023, your installation of Microsoft 365 Apps on Windows 8.1 won't get those security updates.
 Or, for example, when a version newer than Version 2301 is released in Current Channel, your installation of Microsoft 365 Apps won't be updated to that newer version.

+### If you get updates from somewhere other than the Office CDN

-If you control the deployment of updates (for example, by using Microsoft Configuration Manager or the Office Deployment Tool), you’ll be prevented from updating beyond Version 2302.
+If you control the deployment of updates and are using a location other than the Office CDN (for example, Microsoft Configuration Manager or an internal network share), you’ll be prevented from updating beyond Version 2302.
 This restriction applies to all update channels, such as Current Channel or Semi-Annual Enterprise Channel.

 > [!IMPORTANT]
 > Even though you can install or update to Version 2302, running Microsoft 365 Apps on Windows 8.1 isn't supported.